 Another super mom camping tip: flashlight in the vehicle.
 If you happen to be storing some of your camping bins in the back of your truck or car, leave a flashlight easily accessible so when you have to hunting at night you can actually see what’s in those bins!

-The Kids Bin is exactly as it sounds: a bin full of items to entertain the kids.
+The Kid’s Camping Bin is exactly as it sounds: a bin full of items to entertain the kids.
 Fill it with toys to entertain and items to spark their imagination, games, crafting fun, glow sticks, and walkie talkies to encourage group play.

-What type of bin should you use for these?
+What type of bin should you use?
 I prefer to use big plastic bins with tight fitting lids.
 Clear bins mean it is easier to see into the bins from the outside and there’s more light when you’re rummaging around in them.

-The three drawer systems work well as basic camping storage bins as well… especially if you’re setting up your camp kitchen right from the back of your vehicle.
+The plastic drawer system work well as basic camping storage bins as well… especially if you’re setting up your camp kitchen right from the back of your vehicle.

 On our month long camping trip we were setting up in a new location every few days so I wanted something easy to pack up and use.
 I opted for a 3 drawer system for the frequently used items.
-Then I had a few bins of food, one for cooking equipment and each kid had their own bin.
+Then I had a few bins of food, one for cooking equipment, two for beddings, and each kid had their own bin.
 There was also a bin with infrequently used items like water toys and emergency repair type items.

 Packing your camping vehicle